Maxim-Mazurok/google-api-typings-generator/gapi.client.drive-v3/readme.md

 await gapi.client.drive.changes.list({ pageToken: "pageToken",  });

 /*
 Subscribes to changes for a user.
+To use this method, you must include the pageToken query parameter.
 */
 await gapi.client.drive.changes.watch({ pageToken: "pageToken",  });